 Let’s dust off the ol’ random word generator again:

 Fugitive– When I was little we were members of the Irish Cultural Society.
 Which- let’s talk about this.
 We’re mutts.
-Sure my grandmother is an O’Shannessy, but we’re SMALL percentages Irish (my Dad maybe a quarter, me at most an EIGTH)- it’s odd to me that we so picked and chose to play up only certain bits of heritage.
+Sure my grandmother is an O’Shannessy, but we’re SMALL percentages Irish (my Dad a quarter, me at most an EIGTH)- it’s odd to me that we so picked and chose to play up only certain bits of heritage.
 Other members of the larger family emphasize the German, even smaller percentages.
-I guess we all want a bigger connection, but we did it through the denying of other parts of our heritage.
+I guess we all want a bigger connection, but we do it through the denying of other parts of our heritage.
 It’s weird.
-And feels like a put on, actually.
 But at 6 I had no idea about any of that- and so gladly attended Irish Cultural Society meetings.
 And my parents befriended a guy from Ireland named Jody at the meetings.
-Who once got blitzed at our house and drunkenly admitted that he was an IRA member and was on the run because of it and that’s why he left Ireland.
+Who my parents said told them he was IRA once.
 Now I, to this day, can never figure out if an IRA fugitive was smart to join an Irish Cultural Society (“I’ll hide out in plain sight!”) or if he was just rock stupid.
 So.
 Yeah.
 Weird, right?

 Prayer– Never done it.
 Not even when my daughter was in the hospital over Christmas many years ago, seriously and frighteningly sick.
 I never cried out for a higher power to save her, save me, save us.
 I never reached out even questioningly.
 I knew any questing for a higher being would just be the crying out of a scared child, alone in the dark, for a parental figure to make it all better.
 But there is no sky parent behind the veil of darkness.
 There was only us, doing our best out here on the mortal coil.
 And I was strong enough to face that.
 It was that experience that made me an Atheist with a capital A.